 |Pupil Pro is the next step up from Pupil.
 It has upgraded Eye and World Cameras, improved cable management, and fully enclosed cameras.|

 |Eye Camera||Maximum Resolution - 640x360 @ 30fpsInfrared camera with IR Filter||Maximum Resolution - 640x480 @ 30fpsInfrared camera with IR FilterAdjustable Camera Arm.Detailed Specs|

 |World Camera||Maximum Resolution - 1280x720 @ 30fpsView Angle 68 degrees||Maximum Resolution - 1920x1080 @ 30 fpsCarl-Zeiss OpticsView Angle 90 degrees|

 |Cable Weight||60 grams||60 grams|

 |Academic / Noncommercial||380 € + shipping||800 € + shipping|

 |Commercial Enterprise||Contact us for a quotation||Contact us for a quotation|

-Much work went into making the software modular and accessible.
+A lot of work went into making the software modular and accessible.
 You can develop and extend to suit your needs.
-We want Pupil software to serve as an experiment and development platform for Pupil developers.
+We want Pupil software to serve as an experiment and development platform for researchers and developers.